 Dr Esther Cavett

 Esther Cavett is a Senior Research Fellow in Music at King’s College London and College Lecturer in Music at Somerville, Jesus, and Lincoln Colleges, where she specialises in teaching the analysis of Western classical music from the 18th to 20th Centuries.
-In 2018 she co-edited (with Matthew Head) and was the main contributor to a multi-authored book on the music of Howard Skempton, to which Skempton contributed.
-Her research interests are in music theory and analysis, widening access to music education, music pedagogy, mentoring, and music autoethnography.
+Her research interests are in music theory and analysis, widening access to music education, music pedagogy, and music psychology (especially qualitative interviewing).
 She works and performs the piano with various musical charities dedicated to improving access to and broadening appreciation of music.
 She was a lawyer. https://orcid.org/0000-0002-4842-4641

 In press